US, China tentatively agree on ending American trade deficit: White House

 United States and China officials have agreed this weekend to take steps to reduce the U.S. trade deficit, the White House said Saturday.

-The agreement between the world's two biggest economies was made by this week in Washington by high-level negotiators from both countries, including Treasury Secretary Steven Mnuchin.
+The agreement between the world's two biggest economies was made this week in Washington by high-level negotiators from both countries, including Treasury Secretary Steven Mnuchin.

 “There was a consensus on taking effective measures to substantially reduce the United States trade deficit in goods with China,” the White House said, in what it described as a joint statement with China.